Immanuel-maingi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #  What’s in there?
 * Script 1-specified shell to execute the commands that follow in the script
 * Script 2-list of your current directory

+# There is no place like home
+* Script 1-specified shell to execute the commands that follow in the script
+* Script 2-changing working directory to user's home directory